TheodorNorsten/ML-Parks/README.md

 Twitter data for ech park was obtained through a conditional statement including Keyword,hastag(#) and bounding box as follows:<br/>
 **Obtained tweet for each park** = *Keyword* **OR** *Hashtag(#)* **OR** *Bounding box*.
+The response of the above Query is a JSON-object containing metadata for which the metadta *"Created_at"(timestamp) and *"text"*(Tweet) were extracted and cleaned for duplicates.

 ## Temporal analysis